Follow up after treatment for DCIS

-After treatment you’ll have regular check-ups to check both the breast in which you had DCIS and your unaffected breast.
+After treatment, you’ll have regular check-ups to check both breasts.

-If you had a mastectomy, you’ll be seen at clinic to have the wound checked and your new prosthesis fitted.
+If you had a mastectomy without reconstruction, you’ll be seen at the clinic to have the wound checked and your new prosthesis fitted if you’re having one.
 Women who had radiotherapy or are taking hormonal therapy may be seen by a cancer specialist to monitor any side effects.

-Your check-ups will usually be once a year but this can vary with different hospitals.
-Sometimes instead of routine appointments, women are asked to contact their specialist or breast care nurse if there’s anything they’re worried about.
-You’ll be shown what to look out for first.
+Your check-ups will usually be once a year, but this can vary between hospitals.
+Sometimes, instead of routine appointments, women are asked to contact their specialist or breast care nurse if there’s anything they’re worried about.
+You’ll be told what to look out for first.

-You’ll have yearly mammograms, which will include your unaffected breast, for at least 10 years.
-So, even if you had a mastectomy you’ll still need a yearly mammogram.
+You’ll have yearly mammograms, which will include your unaffected breast, for five years.
+Even if you had a mastectomy, you’ll still need a yearly mammogram.

-After treatment the risk of DCIS coming back or getting an invasive cancer is low.
+After treatment, the risk of DCIS coming back or of an invasive cancer developing is low.
 If any new problems develop, they’ll usually be picked up very early.

 If DCIS comes back or an invasive cancer develops in the same breast, a mastectomy is usually advised.
-If you haven’t had radiotherapy it might be possible to remove the area with surgery and then have radiotherapy.
-The results of treatment for DCIS that comes back or for an invasive cancer that develops are very successful.
+If you haven’t had radiotherapy, it might be possible to remove the area with surgery and then have radiotherapy.
+Treatment for DCIS that comes back or for early invasive breast cancer that developed from DCIS is usually very successful.